COPD Natural Treatment

-But a more recent, larger study showed that ginseng was no better than a placebo for people with moderate to severe COPD.
-So it’s not likely to be helpful if you have COPD.
+However, a more recent, larger study showed that ginseng was no better than a placebo for people with moderate to severe COPD.
+So, it’s not likely to be helpful if you have COPD.

-Doctors aren't sure if raising low levels of vitamin D up to normal bring fewer flare-ups and help your lungs work better.
+Doctors aren't sure if raising low levels of vitamin D to normal causes fewer flare-ups and helps your lungs work better.
 In some studies it does.
 In others, it doesn't.

-Your doctor may want to check your vitamin D levels and suggest supplements if yours are below normal.
+Your doctor may want to check your vitamin D levels and suggest supplements if required.

 Also called red sage, Salvia miltiorrhiza is an herb long used in Chinese medicine.
 Some research says salvia may help protect your lungs during flare-ups.
-But there hasn’t been enough research to tell.
-There aren’t studies that support salvia’s use for COPD or any other health condition.
+But there haven't been enough studies to be sure.

-Some research shows that taking echinacea along with other supplements -- like zinc, selenium, and vitamin C -- may ease cold symptoms.
+Some research shows that taking echinacea along with other supplements, such as zinc, selenium, and vitamin C, may ease cold symptoms.
 That, in turn, may help with flare-ups.
 But echinacea hasn’t been specifically studied for COPD.

 If you have COPD, you may have trouble sleeping.
 There's mixed research on whether melatonin can help.
-Some studies say it helps make it easier to breathe, so it's easier to sleep.
+Some studies say melatonin makes it easier for people to breathe, along with helping them to sleep.